simulogics/airlinesim-docs/content/docs/advanced/exclusive-game-worlds/batch-commands.en.md

 tabs or semicolons.
 As such, batch commands are best prepared in a regular spreadsheet.
 Ideally, this is a Google Sheet so you can just share the respective link with support.

+{{% hint info %}}
+**Info**
+Currently, support staff has to execute the batch commands for you.
+In the future, we plan to offer an interface which allows game world owners to execute batch commands themselves.
+{{% /hint %}}

 Here's an example:

 ```